frxception/docker-react-node-mysql-app/README.md

 > NOTE: In some cases that some containers are not cleaned/removed you need to restart, stopped or kill your docker process in your system or manually remove those images/containers.

-#### Database seeeding
+#### Seeding
-Incase if you add and seed the database you run this script only if mysql db server (or after the exeucution of ./start.sh) is up and running
+Incase if you add and seed the database you run this script only if mysql db server (or after the exeucution of ./start.sh) is up and running.

 ```bash
 $ ./seed.sh
 ```
+> NOTE: Its important to remember that if you already have an existing data that have the same ID's from the seed data, the seeding will fail.
+Unless the existing data is delete or removed.

 <br>